 In addition, the APA notes that children that drink too much milk may develop anemia due to iron deficiency.
 In fact, large quantities of milk can also cause children to become less interested in healthy, iron-rich foods.
 If your child drinks more than 32 ounces of milk per day and has one or more symptoms of iron deficiency, contact your pediatric healthcare provider.

 Iron deficiencies are more common among teenagers than in younger kids.
 In fact, once females start menstruating, they require significantly more iron than males do.

 - Learning difficulties

-Iron toxicity is dangerous to humans.
-Annually, there are over 15000 cases of iron toxicity reported to poison control centers.
-Approximately 20% of these cases result in complications.
-Too much iron can cause damage to the entire system in addition to the GI tract.
-Additionally, it has caused death in some children.
+Iron toxicity is dangerous to humans as well.
+Annually, there are over 15,000 cases of iron toxicity reported to poison control centers.
+Too much iron can cause damage to the entire system and has caused death in some children.
 Fatal iron overdose is uncommon, and the incidence of child fatalities has steadily decreased over the last few decades.
 However, there is still a risk for young children.